xaratustrah/iqtools/README.md

     pip install numpy scipy matplotlib pytdms uproot3

 Finally you need to install the multitaper library.
-Assuming you have a directory called `my_git_repos` you can use `git` command to clone the repository there.
+Assuming you have a (temporary) directory called `my_git_repos` you can use `git` command to clone the repository there.
 If you don't have `git` you can just download the ZIP file from the repository and unpack it there:

     cd my_git_repos
     git clone https://github.com/xaratustrah/multitaper